-As can be seen above, the two labs reached somewhat different conclusions regarding G DATA.
-Frequently, the software performs better with AV-Test, achieving very high scores.
-Most recently, in June 2021, it scored 5.5 points (out of 6) in security and maximum points in performance.
-As part of AV-Comparatives' Real-World Protection Test (entailing February-May 2021), points were deducted owing to 0.7% false positives during analysis, while in the performance test, G DATA finished near the back of the pack.
+The two labs reached somewhat different conclusions about G DATA.
+It usually performs better with AV-Test and achieves very high scores.
+For example, it scored 5.5 points (out of 6) in security and maximum points in performance.
+During AV-Comparatives's Real-World Protection Test, points were deducted owing to 0.7% false positives during analysis, while in the performance test, G DATA finished near the bottom of the pack.

-During our assessment, we didn't notice any major lapses in terms of performance.
-A full system scan took around 40 minutes and didn't cause much lagging when doing basic things (such as launching programs or copying data).
+We didn't notice any major performance issues during our assessment.
+A full system scan took around 40 minutes and there wasn't much lag when performing routine tasks, like launching programs or copying data.

-As such, our overall impression was good, even if AV-Comparatives's assessment leaves much to be desired.
+Our overall impression was good, even if AV-Comparatives's review leaves much to be desired.

-G DATA's support center provides a number of guides, tips & tricks, and FAQs.
-Thanks to the full-text search, it's possible to find exactly what you're looking for without much bumbling around.
-The help page is nicely arranged and filled with step-by-step tutorials.
+G DATA's support center makes available a nice range of guides, tips & tricks, and FAQs.
+You can find exactly what you're looking for thanks to the full-text search.
+The help page is nicely arranged and filled with plenty of step-by-step tutorials.

 Live support (hotline and email) is promised around the clock.
 For the former, we had to wait anywhere from one to ten minutes to start speaking with a (very friendly and helpful) support staffer.
-Our email query was answered within eight hours.
+Our email was responded to within eight hours.

 Support from G DATA is available 24/7.

 Overall, our experiences with G DATA's support were good.
-A live chat would be a nice touch, but as is, all of our questions were answered quickly and competently.
+A live chat would be a nice touch, but all of our questions were answered quickly and competently.

 G DATA offers three antivirus packages for private users: Antivirus, Internet Security, and Total Security.
 For each, you can select how many devices you intend to use (1-10) as well as the length of the subscription (1-3 years).
-As is the case with most antivirus solutions, the longer your contract, the lower your monthly fee.
+Like most antivirus solutions, the longer your contract, the lower your monthly fee.